 'Try cutting back on the amount of simple carbohydrates you eat, like pasta and bread, and substituting for healthier alternatives like courgetti.
 It won't be easy, but by dropping your overall carbohydrate intake (not eradicating carbs completely!) you will have the best chance of tackling your belly fat.'

-- i thought about this You're not eating enough protein
+- You're not eating enough protein

 'Protein is great for fat loss.
 It helps build and preserve lean muscle tissue and can increase the amount of calories you burn.
 It's also a great source of energy that helps you feel fuller for longer, so you're less tempted to snack.